fesor/json_matcher/README.md

 [![License](https://poser.pugx.org/fesor/json_matcher/license.svg)](https://packagist.org/packages/fesor/json_matcher)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/fesor/json_matcher/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/fesor/json_matcher/?branch=master)
 [![Total Downloads](https://poser.pugx.org/fesor/json_matcher/downloads.svg)](https://packagist.org/packages/fesor/json_matcher)

+Library for simplifying data verification in your JSON structures.
+It test-framework agnostic so you can use in with PhpUnit or PhpSpec of whatever you like to use.

+## Abstract

 If you tried to test your JSON based REST APIs, then you probably faced a several issues: